 A promotional video about the GivePower Solar Water Farm gives a harrowing insight into Kiunga’s plight before the facility became functional.
 “It was a dire situation for this community.
 Children walking around the community with wounds- lesions on their body from washing clothes in saltwater,” said Barnard.
 According to the website, the nonprofit’s “Solar Water Farm is a breakthrough blueprint solution for coastal areas struggling with water scarcity.
 With advanced filtration systems and new solar-powered desalination technology, GivePower is converting sea and brackish saltwater into clean and healthy water.”

 Each solar water farm produces enough fresh drinking water for 35,000 people every single day.
 Compared to most ground well systems, the GivePower solar water farm produces a higher quality of water over a longer time with no negative environmental impact,” it states.
-An update posted on Instagram in April this year revealed that since the opening of the solar water farm, children in the village had experienced health benefits of switching to clean water.
+An update posted on Instagram in April this year revealed that since the opening of the solar water farm, children in the village had experienced the health benefits of switching to clean water.
 This project is undeniably a huge step for humanity.